CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 3. [ ] Fix Files in the public directory are served at the root path.
 Instead of /public/tempIcon.png, use /tempIcon.png.
 4. [ ] Investigate Port disconnected, reconnecting...
 Port connected inject.js:1 loop.
 5. [ ] No 404 on empty routes.
-6. [ ] Fix inaccurate hour timestemp in History table.
+6. [x] Fix inaccurate hour timestamp in History table[add a in setting a dropdown to set local time].
 7. [x] Fix no chain prop in deploymentData.

 ### Security and Warnings